sandy-lee29/portfolio/README.md

 Developed ETL pipelines to integrate multi-source datasets, such as transportation and geospatial data in CSV, JSON, and Shapefile formats, and automated external data collection using APIs and scraping tools (Requests, BeautifulSoup, Selenium).

 **Cloud & Warehousing**
-Queried large datasets from BigQuery and Snowflake to support data-driven strategy and reporting.
+Queried large datasets from BigQuery, MS SQL Server, and Snowflake to support data-driven strategy and reporting.